markgbeckett/jupiter_ace/mpf-i/README.md

 # Introduction

 The Micro-Professor (MPF-1) is a single-board, Z80-based computer produced by Multitech (who are now known as Acer) and first released in 1981.

 The MPF-1 was intended to teach people about microprocessors, machine-code programming, and electronics.
 The computer came housed in a book-like case with a seven-segment LED display and a 32-key keypad.

 The MPF-1 shipped with 2 kilobytes of RAM and a built-in monitor program for entering, running, and debugging machine-code programs.
 Multitech also provided a range of expansion options including a BASIC interpretter ROM, memory expansion, EPROM programmer, and a thermal printer.

 For more information on the Micro Professor, see [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).

 MPF-1s do occasionally appear on auction sites, but tend to be very expensive.
 Given this, I thought it would be good if people could experience some of the fun of using an MPF-1 without the expense.
-To this end, I am creating an MPF-1-like environment on the Minstrel 4th (or Minstrel 4D), starting with the MPF-1 monitor.
+To this end, I have ported the MPF-1 monitor to the Minstrel 4th (or Minstrel 4D).

 The Monitor can be run in two modes: